itsjfx/csi/README.md

 ## Example usage

+* NOTE: Each command and option has tab completion (where needed)
-You can refer by the identifier or name of a CloudShell environment in commands
+* You can use the identifier or name to refer to a CloudShell environment

 ### Listing CloudShell environments